nik-lmao/hackclub-arcade/README.md

 I had a lot of fun working on different projects.
 Over the last months I learnt more about interesting topics, tried out new things and was motivated all the time.
 (Probably because of the items in the shop ;))

+## 📕 | Rule Change

+Since the rules changed, I'm not allowed to put every project into one Github Repository anymore.
+All commits will go to the newly created ones.
+I'll still upload the project for the web hosting through Github Pages though.

 ## 📑 | Arcade Website

 Visit the [Hackclub Arcade Website!](https://hackclub.com/arcade/)